12 Gift Ideas for Pastor Appreciation Month

 Pastors can use a little bit of help to operate at their best, which makes sense, because that’s what the good ones are doing for the people in their congregations, day in and day out.
 Let’s just give back a little!

 Overall, pastors are pretty happy and have good relationships.
-You might hear a lot (I do) about pastors not having good personal relationships, etc., but according to a fairly recent survey by the Barna Group, clergy are doing fairly well.
-Pastors, on average, have stronger marriages and lower divorce rates than most Americans, they perceive themselves as having good relationships with their kids, and their happiness isn’t deterred by (relatively) low wages ($40,000 or less/year). (source)
+You might hear a lot (I do) about pastors not having good personal relationships, etc., but according to a fairly recent survey by Barna, clergy are doing fairly well.
+Pastors, on average, have stronger marriages and lower divorce rates than most Americans, they perceive themselves as having good relationships with their kids, and their happiness isn’t deterred by (relatively) low wages ($40,000 or less/year).

 The caveat here is that all of these positives go downhill as a pastor scores higher for burnout risk.
-Pastors who have a support system and who are ministering in ways that fit their gifts and talents are going to be happier than those who don’t, and who aren’t. (source)
+Pastors who have a support system and who are ministering in ways that fit their gifts and talents are going to be happier than those who don’t, and who aren’t.
+(Read more on this from Barna.)

 So, why not be a little piece of that support system for your pastor?
 Honestly, it doesn’t take much to make a difference, and a little effort goes a long way to give him or her enough encouragement to energize them for another day, another week, another month…you get the idea.